NWarila/Resume/README.md

 -------------------------------------------------------------------------------------------------------------------

 ## Sr. Principal Systems Engineer (Lockheed Martin) | Sept.
 2022 – Feb.
 2024
-#### 1. Led an eight-person tiger team that transformed a five-generation, 110-PC fleet into three standardized tiers—salvaging parts, placing a targeted $8 K gap order, and executing a 72-hour rebuild—saving ≈$91 K in hardware costs while cutting audit findings 9 % and raising productivity 17 %.
+#### 1. Led an eight-person tiger team that transformed a five-generation, 110-PC fleet into three standardized tiers—salvaging parts, placing a targeted $8 K gap order, and executing a 72-hour rebuild—saving ≈$91 K in hardware costs while cutting audit findings by 9% and raising productivity by 17%.
 > |   |   |
 > |---|---|
 > | S | A remote site’s 110-workstation fleet spanned five hardware generations, degrading performance and triggering repeat audit findings; a full $900-per-PC refresh was unfunded. |